CI/CD #04. Jenkins: trigger a Freestyle project via Git webhook.

 We’ll get something similar to the screenshot below:

-In this instance, our Jenkins “public” URL is https://5b3c-58-109-142-244.ngrok-free.app
+In this instance, our Jenkins “public” URL is https://5b3c-58-109-142-244.ngrok-free.app.

-For Git payload URL (discussed later), we need to append github-webhook/
+For Git payload URL (discussed later), we need to append github-webhook/.

-– Please notice that it is github-webhook/
+– Please notice that it is github-webhook/: DO NOT FORGET

-the trailing /
+the trailing /!

-The complete Git payload URL is https://5b3c-58-109-142-244.ngrok-free.app/github-webhook/
+The complete Git payload URL is https://5b3c-58-109-142-244.ngrok-free.app/github-webhook/.

-❺ The next step is to set up webhook for repo https://github.com/behai-nguyen/app-demo.git
+❺ The next step is to set up webhook for repo https://github.com/behai-nguyen/app-demo.git.

 A similar process has been described before, in